 Spice Advice: Kashmiri Chilli Powder

-Long before the days of artificial dyes there were spices.
-A crowd fave being Kashmiri Chilli, or Mirch—the Hindi word for chilli.
-Bred for its fiery red color and balanced heat, Kashmiri Chillies are known for lending dishes like rogan josh and tandoori chicken their vibrant coral shade.
-Believed to have been brought to India by the Portuguese during the Spice Trade, this red (not so) hot chilli is home to Kashmir—the region for which the chilli gets its name.
+Long before the days of artificial dyes there were all natural spices.
+A crowd fave being Kashmiri Chilli, or Mirch - the Hindi word for chilli.
+Bred for its fiery red color and balanced heat, Kashmiri Chillies are traditionally known for lending dishes like rogan josh and tandoori chicken their vibrant coral shade.
+Believed to have been brought to India by the Portuguese during the Spice Trade, this red (not so) hot chilli comes from Kashmir—the region for which the chilli gets its name.

-Kashmiri Chilli is typically dried and sold its full spicy form, or ground into a fine powder.
-Slightly fruity with mild spice, the powder won’t add a ton of heat to your dish, and is similar to saffron in that it’s often called upon for its hue as well as its flavor.
-But don’t let its mild-nature fool you, this crimson chilli is no slouch in the taste department; delivering a layer of savory, well-rounded piquancy to meats, vegetables, curries, and basically anything you throw at it.
+Kashmiri Chilli is typically dried until the skin becomes wrinkled and brittle.
+Then it’s either sold in its whole, elegant form, or pulverized into a fine powder.
+Slightly fruity with mild spice, the powder won’t add a ton of heat to your dish, and it’s a great option for those who are chilli-curious, but not a fan of tongue-torching spice.
+It’s quite similar to saffron in that it’s often called upon for its striking hue as well as its pleasing flavour.
+We do eat with our eyes first!
+Don’t let its mild nature fool you though - this crimson little friend is no slouch in the taste department either; delivering a satisfying layer of savory, well-rounded piquancy to meats, vegetables, curries, and basically anything you throw it at.